 Zocdoc provides webhook support for developers to receive notifications from our platform.
-To date, webhook notifications cover changes to appointment statuses for appointments booked via /v1/appointments/
+To date, webhook notifications cover changes to appointment statuses for appointments booked via /v1/appointments/, such as when an appointment is cancelled or rescheduled.

 The appointment status webhook supports HTTPS only (except for testing within the sandbox environment).
 All webhook requests are signed with a shared key that is known only to Zocdoc and to the client.
 You should manually verify the signature of each request to ensure its origin from the Zocdoc API server and to confirm that it has not been tampered with during transit.